Arunkumar2514/DevOps/README.md

 # DevOps
-To learn the GitHub actions
+To learn the GitHub actions.